 Before my notebook, I really struggled for ideas.
 (Which, you know, could explain why I didn’t write much.)
-I worried there were too many different people to cater to — should I blog for my clients or my students?
 I worried I didn’t have anything of value to say, that everything I had to say had already been said by somebody else.
 The same shit everyone else worries about when starting a blog.

 But here’s what I realised:

-Some people will want to hear what I have to say from me, regardless of the fact that they could get that info elsewhere.
+Some people will want to hear what I have to say, regardless of the fact that they could get that info elsewhere.
 Voice is, well… not more important than what you’re saying, but it is JUST as important.
 So I decided to relax, not think too much about it, and write about whatever felt right.
 (Admittedly, this became a whole lot easier when I started interacting with my readers more.
-But in order to get readers, you need to blog in the first place.
-Yay Catch 22!)
+But in order to get readers, you need to blog in the first place.)

-Then I got really frickin’ excited at the prospect of building a collection of my ideas that could be useful to others.
+Then I got really frickin’ excited about the prospect of building a collection of my ideas that could be useful to others.

 Ideas started slamming into at me.
 I’d listen to a podcast or read a book, or sometimes I’d just be washing the dishes, and BOOM – an idea.
 And I wrote them all down.
 That’s the fascinating thing about blogging – you expect you’ll run out of ideas, but actually, ideas beget ideas.
 Weird how that works, but turns out – ideas are not exhaustible.
 Out of one idea spring five others.